antaresproject/docs/docs/getting_started/contributing.md

         </code>
     </pre>

-    You can use `-p` option to select what you want to have in your commit.
-If you want to add all files:
+    You can use `-p` option to select what files do you want to have in your commit.
+If you want to add all the files:

     <pre class="codehilite language-bash">
         <code class="language-bash">